gperl27/liftr/readme.md

 ### Contribution

-Feel free to comment on or contribute to Lift.
+Feel free to comment on or contribute to Liftr.
 If you'd like to get in touch or are interested in more of my work, please visit [my website](http://gregperlman.net).

 ### License